MooersLab/emacs-learning-spiral-hydra/README.md

 ## Related repositories
 ### Emacs quizzes
 A more active means of mastering the keybindings is to take [quizzes](https://github.com/MooersLab/qemacs) about them.
-The above PDFs of quiz questions can be printed, and the quiz can be taken away from the computer.
+The above PDFs of quiz questions can be printed, and the quiz can be taken when away from the computer.
 These quizzes can be taken when you have time to kill, such as standing in the airport boarding line, commuting on public transit, or waiting for a seminar to start.

 <!--
-Coming Soon:  Interactive Python-based quizzes can be run in the terminal or in Jupyter or Colab notebooks using the `%run` line magic.
+Coming Soon:  Interactive Python-based quizzes can be run in the terminal, Jupyter, or Colab notebooks using the `%run` line magic.
 A set of quiz questions written in Elisp is also available for running in the minibuffer of Emacs.
 You can search for a topic in the quiz question set via the minibuffer.
-Coming Soon: I plan to create Hydras that list the questions to ease access to relevant questions that relate to your task at hand.
+Coming Soon: I plan to create Hydras that list the questions to ease access to relevant questions related to your task.
 -->

 ### Related Desktop Wallpaper